Creating backupsThere are two ways to create backups of your calendar data:

 This backup can be used to either restore your device (or a new device) or you can use the instructions on the Recover page to extract ICS files from this backup that can be imported into Google Calendar as described above.

-Exporting calendar as CSV fileIf you would like to export your calendar as CSV file to use it e.g. with Excel, you can use this program, but be aware that it doesn’t expand recurring events yet (they will be saved as a single event with the description of the recurrence rule):
+Exporting calendar as CSV fileIf you would like to export your calendar as CSV file to use it e.g. with Excel, you can use CalenGoo's "Settings", "Print" function for this purpose.
+Just set the "Format" to "Agenda" to make a "Send CSV" button appear at the end of the list.
+Tap it to create a CSV email attachment that contains the specified time range:

-To start it, just click the link.
-You need to have Java installed.
+To start it, just download the file and double click on.
+On Windows/Linux you need to have Java installed.
 If you don’t have Java, install it from http://www.java.com.

 Then you have to enter your Google Calendar email and password and click “Sign in”: